dougbutner/tribe.cxc.world/Contributions/Rewarding Contributions.md

 ## Contributor Sections

 ### Monthly Manifestations
-These are contributions that were delivered in the month, and are the primary thing we are rewarding (see weights explanation below)
+These are contributions that were delivered in the month, and are the primary thing we are rewarding (see weights explanation at bottom)

 Weight = 61.8% (1-ϕ)